 Coffee beans have important nutrients like the B-family vitamins, including riboflavin, pantothenic acid, and niacin, as well as other nutrients like potassium, manganese, and magnesium.
 Perhaps most importantly, they contain antioxidants and caffeine, which have a wide range of health benefits when consumed in moderation and at right times during the day.

 Health Benefits of Coffee

-It is widely known that coffee helps to sharpen your mental focus and increase attention by stimulating the brain with caffeine.
-While this can sometimes result in a mental crash if too much is consumed, the regular process of drinking coffee has been shown to protect the cognitive health and prevent mental degradation as we age.
+It is widely known that coffee helps sharpen your mental focus and increase attention by stimulating the brain with caffeine.
+While this can sometimes result in a mental crash if too much is consumed, a regular process of drinking it has been shown to protect the cognitive health and prevent mental degradation as we age.

 Maximizes Fitness Goals